Scott Pilgrim: Scott Pilgrim vs. The Animation

 At the 2010 San Diego Comic-Con, Alison Pill (who plays Kim Pine in the movie), revealed that her character's past relationship with Scott will be explored in other media.
 "There will be a little something-something that will air on Adult Swim," she said.
 Creator Bryan Lee O'Malley elaborated by stating "It's gonna be like a series of short animations (to promote the movie).
 One of them will be the Volume 2 high school stuff with Kim and Lisa Miller.
 I don't know how long it will be but the rough they showed me was like 5 minutes.
 The stars of the movie will do the voices for the cartoons."
 Michael Cera and Alison Pill reprise their roles of Scott Pilgrim and Kim Pine from the movie, whilst Mae Whitman and Jason Schwartzman, who play Roxanne Richter and Gideon Graves in the movie, provide voices for Lisa Miller and Simon Lee respectively.
-The animated short, entitled Scott Pilgrim vs. the Animation, was produced by Titmouse Inc. and aired on Adult Swim on August 12, 2010, later being released on their website.
+The animated short, entitled Scott Pilgrim vs. the Animation, was produced by Titmouse, Inc. and aired on Adult Swim on August 12, 2010, later being released on their website.
 The short is based on the flashback from the second graphic novel, elaborating on Scott's adventures in high school.
 The animation features the songs "Post Acid" and "Beach Demon" by Wavves, though it is replaced with the film's soundtrack in the version included on the DVD/Blu-ray release of the film.

-Video game
+Video games

-A video game based on the series, also titled Scott Pilgrim vs. The World, was announced during San Diego Comic-Con 2009 and was developed by Ubisoft Montreal, released alongside the film.
-The game is a four-player side-scroller influenced by 8-bit and 16-bit video games, with players able to play as Scott Pilgrim, Ramona Flowers, Kim Pine and Stephen Stills (Knives Chau and Wallace Wells were added later as downloadable characters; in the base game, they are respectively an assist character and a shopkeeper).
-After the player completes the game with Scott, Ramona, Stephen Stills, and Kim, they unlock NegaScott.
-Mr. Chau (Knives Chau's father), is also an unlockable assist character.
+A video game based on the series, also titled Scott Pilgrim vs. The World, was announced during the 2009 San Diego Comic-Con and was developed by Ubisoft Montreal, released alongside the film.
+The game is a four-player side-scroller influenced by 8-bit and 16-bit video games, with players able to play as Scott Pilgrim, Ramona Flowers, Kim Pine and Stephen Stills; players can also unlock NegaScott, while Knives Chau and Wallace Wells were added as playable characters via downloadable content.
 The game features music by chiptune punk band Anamanaguchi and art direction by Paul Robertson.

 The game was released on PlayStation Network on August 10, 2010 and Xbox Live Arcade on August 25, 2010.